The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 Summary

 • Oregon has both civil and criminal invasion of privacy claims that Oregon employers could potentially be liable for.
-See Common Law Invasion of Privacy Claims and Criminal Invasion of Privacy.
+See Common Law Invasion of Privacy Claims; Criminal Invasion of Privacy.

 • Oregon employers cannot obtain or use an applicant's or an employee's credit history information for employment purposes, except in limited circumstances.
 See Background Checks - Criminal Records and Credit Checks.